piwvh/php-eureka/README.md

 ```php
 $client->getConfig()->setHeartbeatInterval(60); // 60 seconds
 ```
+It's obvious that this method should be used in CLI.
 - **Service Discovery**: fetch an instance of a service from Eureka:
 ```php
 $instance = $client->fetchInstance("the-service");